dailyactivitylab/AuditoryChaosClassification/README.md

 This repository contains the code to run the auditory chaos model for continuous audio collected in real-world environments, as described in this [paper]().
 Given continuous audio recordings, the code segments the raw audio into 5s segments and predicts an auditory chaos level (0 (No Chaos), 1 (Low Chaos), 2 (Medium Chaos), 3 (High Chaos)) for each segment.
 If you use the model or code, please cite the following paper.

 ## Citation Information
-Khante, P., Thomaz, E., & de Barbaro, K. Detecting Auditory Household Chaos in Child-worn Real-world Audio.
-(Revise & Resubmit).
+Khante, P., Thomaz, E., & de Barbaro, K. Auditory Chaos Classification in Real-world Environments (Revise & Resubmit).
 Frontiers in Digital Health: Special Issue on Artificial Intelligence for Child Health and Wellbeing (2023).

 ## Models and Main Package Versions
 Trained CNN model can be found in this repository: Final_Chaos_Model.h5
-Scaler from the trained model: scaler.pkl
+Download Scaler from Zenodo: [https://zenodo.org/record/8435643](https://zenodo.org/record/8435643).
+Ensure that you unzip the downloaded scaler file and put it in the same place as the above pretrained model.

 ### Versions
 python==3.9.7